etingof/talks/devconf-ironic-and-edgy/source/index.rst

 ..
 Things to talk about ^ (ietingof)

   Ultimately, every workload is carried out by the bare metal hardware - servers, switches and storage systems.

-Setting up the infrastructure is not a one-time affair, rather the operators may need to respin their cloud to repurpose the hardware, phase out the broken one, lend the hardware to some other user.
+  For cloud operators, setting up the infrastructure is not a one-time affair, rather the operators may need to respin their cloud to repurpose the hardware, phase out the broken one, lend the hardware to some other user.